For many Jamaicans, the dream of owning a home is always at the forefront of their minds.

-“The journey towards home ownership requires a lot of planning and preparation; as such, the key is to ensure that you make a solid plan, which can be carefully and wisely executed,” she advised.
+“The journey towards homeownership requires a lot of planning and preparation: as such, the key is to ensure that you make a solid plan, which can be carefully and wisely executed,” she advised.

-The JN Bank senior manager said one of the first measures prospective homeowners should begin to pursue is to reduce their existing personal debt.
+The JN Bank Senior Manager said one of the first measures prospective homeowners should begin to pursue is to reduce their existing personal debt.

 “Prior to approving your mortgage, lenders need to be assured that your existing debt will not prevent you from making the monthly payments to finance your mortgage.
 One major factor that lenders consider greatly is your ability to make those payments.
-This is measured by assessing your debt against your monthly gross income,” James explained.
+This is measured by assessing your debt against your monthly gross income,” Miss James explained.

-She advised homebuyers that in order to assure lenders that they can meet their monthly payments, they should establish a monthly budget which will allow them to pay down their existing debts to a manageable level.
+She advised homebuyers that in order to assure lenders that they can meet their monthly payments, they should establish a monthly budget, which will allow them to pay down their existing debts to a manageable level.

-“For example, if your gross monthly income is $150,000 and you have monthly debts (car loan, student loan and credit card) amounting to $60,000, already you are at 40 per cent.
+“For example, if your gross monthly income is $150,000 and you have monthly debts (car loan, student loan and credit card) amounting to $60,000 already you are at 40 per cent.
 In this scenario, it would be wise to reduce one or two of these debts, in order to comfortably afford a mortgage.
 Additionally, persons may want to avoid taking on additional debt.
-Therefore, they should consider reducing the sums charged on their credit cards, and postpone applying for additional loans,” the JN senior manager advised.
+Therefore, they should consider reducing the sums charged on their credit cards, and postpone applying for additional loans,” the JN Senior Manager advised.

+Miss James also advised prospective homeowners to postpone large purchases.
 “This means you will be accessing less credit and save more of your income.
-More time to save means you are able to put away more money for your deposit on real estate, and other costs associated with purchasing a home,” she maintained.
+More time to save means you are able to put away more money for your deposit on real estate; and other costs associated with purchasing a home,” she maintained.